Istishhad: Proponents of suicide operations

 "What's the difference between suicide, which the Koran condemns, and martyrdom?"
-I asked.
-"Suicide," he replied, "is done out of despair.
-But remember: most of our martyrs today were very successful in their earthly lives."
-In short, there was a future to live for—and they detonated it anyway.
+She took his reply at face value, he said "Suicide, is done out of despair.
+But remember: most of our martyrs today were very successful in their earthly lives".
+She wrote, "In short, there was a future to live for—and they detonated it anyway".

 Another rationale provided for why istishhad is not against Islamic law is that the civilians caught in the crossfire "were destined to die".
-The Saudi exile Muhammad al-Massari explains that any civilian killed in an attack on the enemy "won't suffer [but instead]…becomes a martyr himself".
+The Saudi exile Muhammad al-Massari explains that any civilian killed in an attack on the enemy "won't suffer [but instead]...becomes a martyr himself".
 During the 2006 Israel-Hezbollah war, Hezbollah secretary-general Hassan Nasrallah apologized for an attack on Nazareth that killed two Israeli-Arab children—but said the two children should be considered "martyrs".

 Further justifications have been given by Iranian cleric Ayatollah Mohammad Taghi Mesbah Yazdi, "when protecting Islam and the Muslim community depends on martyrdom operations, it not only is allowed, but even is an obligation as many of the Shi'ah great scholars and Maraje', including Ayatullah Safi Golpayegani and Ayatullah Fazel Lankarani, have clearly announced in their fatwas".
 Ayatollah Ruhollah Khomeini of Iran showered those who performed martyrdom operations during the Iran–Iraq War and against Israel with accolades.
 Indeed, Sayyed Abbas al-Musawi, the second Secretary General of Hezbollah and student of Khomeini, created a supplication that became popular among the Hezbollah youths and fighters.

 Other clerics have supported suicide attacks largely in connection with the Israeli–Palestinian conflict.
 Sunni cleric Yusuf al-Qaradawi has supported such attacks by Palestinians in perceived defense of their homeland as heroic and an act of resistance.
 Shiite Lebanese cleric Mohammad Hussein Fadlallah, the spiritual authority recognized by Hezbollah, is reported to have similar views.